 - explore ticket statistics, discover bottlenecks and recurring issues

 - measure team productivity and identify struggling team members

 - collect customer satisfaction and offer better customer service

-Measuring the right metrics will allow you to visualize common patterns and act on them – thus getting you in the mode of constant improvement.
+Measuring the right customer service metrics will allow you to visualize common patterns and act on them – thus getting you in the mode of perpetual improvement.